fabiensabatie/yieldfinity-playground/README.md

 # Yieldfinity playground

 A playground for the [yieldfinity](https://www.npmjs.com/package/yieldfinity) module.
-Code and visualize your strategies directly in your web browser.
+Code and visualize your strategies directly in your web browser. ⚠ Still under active development

 ### Getting started